 The race will begin with a mass start at 11am at the F Street bridge in downtown Salida.
 We expect riders to place themselves in a start position appropriate to their ability.

 Please note: this is an approximately 26 mile mountain bike ride at elevations ranging from 7,000 feet to 9,000 feet.
+It is not a beginner mountain bike course.
 We will not enforce a strict time cut-off, but do expect participants to be able to complete the course in a reasonable time (under 4 hours).

 This race is being held under permits from the United States Forest Service and the Bureau of Land Management.